saikiranreddyenugala/saikiranreddyenugala/README.md

 ## Hi welcome to my page

 ## Past
 I am from warangal, India.
+I have been undergraduated from Kakatiya institute of technology and sciences in Electronics and Communication Engineering branch .

 ## Present
-I am persuing my masters in applied computer science at Northwest Missouri State University
+I am pursuing my masters in applied computer science at Northwest Missouri State University

 ## Future

-I would like to become a software devloper
+I would like to become a software developer.

 ## Links
 [LinkdIn_profile](https://www.linkedin.com/in/sai-kiran-reddy-enugala-a06624138/)